Data-driven Thresholding in Denoising with Spectral Graph Wavelet Transform: Adaptive Denoising with SGWT

 A thresholding process is a map $h: \mathbb R^{n(J+1)} \rightarrow \mathbb R^{n(J+1)}$.
 Typically, the map $h$ is a coordinatewise or a block shrinkage in applications.
 The following result extending the SURE's expression to correlated noise is based on the Stein's lemma in \cite{Ste:81} in which $h$ is assumed to be weakly differentiable.
-One refer the reader to \cite{Ste:81} for the precise definition.

-\begin{thm}[$h$-SURE] Let $h$ be a weakly differentiable thresholding process for the denoising problem $\widetilde F=F+\Xi$.
+One refers the reader to \cite{Ste:81} for the precise definition. \begin{thm}[$h$-SURE] Let $h$ be a weakly differentiable thresholding process for the denoising problem $\widetilde F=F+\Xi$.
 Then the theoretical MSE is given by

 where $h_i$ is the $i$-th component of $h$. \end{thm} It is worth noting that $\mathbf{Cov}(\Xi_i,\Xi_j)=\sigma^2(\WT \WT ^\ast)_{i,j}$ so that, as soon as the thresholding process $h$ is specified and the noise variance $\sigma^2$ estimated, the SURE of $h$ defined below can be completely computed from the noisy observations as in the regular case: